ndemou/emar/README.md

  - Periodicly retry failed clients.

  - Collect errors & results.
-Log errors and store results in files.

- - Nice logs and reports.
+ - Keep detailed logs and status reports.

- - Easily run more than one tasks (just create more tasks - nothing else to do).
+ - Easily run more than one tasks.

 Known limitations

- - You can not return huge amounts of data because all the data from the parallel runs of tasks are cached in the server memory.
+ - You can not return huge amounts of data because all the data from the parallel runs of tasks are cached in the servers memory.

  - The output of the stream must end with the string `"<SUCCESS>"` which is anoying if you mainly want to receive PS objects from the task (but is essential if you want to know if a task succeeded or not).

 Getting started
 ---------------

- 0) On the clients enable PowerShell remoting and test by running `EnterPSSession "Client-Computer-Name"` from the server.
+ 0) On all the clients you should have enabled PowerShell remoting.
+Running `EnterPSSession "Client-Computer-Name"` from the server should print the clients computer name

  All other steps are on the server.